MRI-Lab-Graz/psycho-validator/docs/SCHEMA_VERSIONING_GUIDE.md

 ## Overview

-Psycho-Validator now supports schema versioning, similar to Docker image tagging.
+Prism-Validator now supports schema versioning, similar to Docker image tagging.
 This allows you to validate datasets against different versions of the validation schemas.

 ## Available Versions